retrofit-lab/ashrae-1836-rp-categorization/README.md

 The input data provided by the user should have five columns, with the headers as shown in Table 1.
 The input data needs to follow this header structure regardless of  whether the list of EEMs has a prior categorization system associated with it or not.
 The column `eem_id` should contain a unique ID for each EEM.
 The column `document` should contain the name of the source of the EEM list (e.g., reference document, organization).
 The column `cat_lev1` should contain the original categorization for the EEM.
 If there are sub-categories associated with the EEM, these should go in the column `cat_lev2`.
 If a second level of categorization is not available, leave this column empty.
 Finally, the EEM names go in the column `eem_name`.
 If your EEM list does not have any original categorization system associated with it, keep the dummy columns `cat_lev1` and `cat_lev2` empty.

 ## Analysis
-The R script `text-mining.R` replicates the analysis from the paper.
+The R script [eem-recategorization.R](analysis/eem-recategorization.R) categorizes an existing list of EEMs according to the standardized categorization system developed in 1836-RP.

 ### Step 1: Import data
 It is recommended that you update to the latest versions of both R and RStudio (if using RStudio) prior to running this script.